rholder/esthree/README.md

  which is in this order:
 * Environment Variables - AWS_ACCESS_KEY_ID and AWS_SECRET_KEY
 * Java System Properties - aws.accessKeyId and aws.secretKey
+* Credential profiles file at the default location (~/.aws/credentials) shared by all AWS SDKs and the AWS CLI
 * Instance profile credentials delivered through the Amazon EC2 metadata service

 You can pass any number of Java System properties (as well as any other JVM specific arguments) to `esthree`